huanlui/pair-scafolding/README.md

 ### Acceptance Criteria

-- Given that the user does not fill the name, then the validation should not pass.
+- Given that the user does not fill the name, then the validation should NOT pass.
-- Given a user that is less than 18 years old, then the validation should not pass.
+- Given a user that is less than 18 years old, then the validation should NOT pass.
-- Given a user that has less than two hobbies, then the validation should not pass.
+- Given a user that has less than two hobbies, then the validation should NOT pass.
-- Given a user that has repeated hobbies, then the validation should not pass.
+- Given a user that has repeated hobbies, then the validation should NOT pass.
+- Given a user with non-empty name, more than 18 years old and with at least two non-repeated hobbies, then the validation DOES pass.

 ### Technical Details